by Ana Hoffman 103 comments

 Another side note: I accidentally deleted the post when playing with my wp_posts database – something you should never do unless you know what you are doing!
 Oh, well… good riddance, I suppose.

-Now would you click it?
+Would you click on it?

 Does it entice you with an alluring blog post title or a great opening?